christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Default**

-:   The version of the latest release.
+:   The version of the latest release as of the release date of the TrueLicense Maven Archetype.

 ### `verboseCli`

 **Description**

-:   Whether the CLI (Command Line Interface) should write debugging information to the standard error stream by default
+:   Whether the command line interface (CLI) should write debugging information to the standard error stream by default
     or not.

     &nbsp;